-Statutory regulation has been agreed by the Department of Health and Social Care to be a proportionate level of regulation for AAs.
-We await details of which regulator the role will be managed by.
-The two potential regulators are the General Medical Council and the Health & Care Professions Council.
+Statutory regulation has been agreed by the Department of Health and Social Care to be a proportionate level of regulation for Anaesthesia Associates.

-The government response can be read here: The Regulation of Medical Associate Professionals in the UK
+The government response to the consultation can be read here: The Regulation of Medical Associate Professionals in the UK.

 AAs cannot currently independently prescribe medicines.

 AAs are trained and able to administer all medicines in routine use in UK anaesthesia practice using a standard prescription or Patient Specific Directive.
 This includes intravenous opioids and sedatives.

 Patient Specific Directives (PSD) – many AAs use PSDs to administer a whole range of medicines with indirect/distant supervision.
 This involves a prescription for most commonly administered drugs, for a specific AA to administer to a specific patient.